 Arrange a field trip to a forest products company or invite a guest speaker from a local forest products company to talk with your students about topics such as the importing and exporting of wood, the various uses for forest products, and timber harvesting.

-Have students measure their ecological footprint using a site such as Earth Day Network.
+Have students measure their ecological footprint using a site such as Ecological Footprint Calculator.
 Ask students to share their results with the class and discuss the potential implications of their findings on the global forest.

 Team Teaching Possibilities

 Technology: Ask students to create a graph or chart (in Microsoft Excel or a similar program) using the information and statistics from “Homes for Sale” to compare homes built during 1950 with those constructed during 2000.

 English: Have students write a short story about the future of the global forest.